W. C. Handy

 Initially, the blues were a type of Black folk song that was little known as listening to and collecting folk music.
 Eventually, his songs brought the blues to international attention.
 He published works of other black composers and his own, including more than 150 sacred compositions, folk song arrangements, and sixty blues compositions.
 In the 1920s, he founded the Handy Record Company in New York City.

-Bessie Smith's January 14, 1925, Columbia Records recording of "St. Louis Blues" with Louis Armstrong is considered by many to be one of the finest recordings of the 1920s.
+Many consider Bessie Smith's January 14, 1925, Columbia Records recording of "St. Louis Blues" with Louis Armstrong to be one of the finest recordings of the 1920s.
 In 1926, Handy authored and edited "Blues: An Anthology, Complete Words, and Music of 53 Great Songs."
 It is probably the first work that attempted to record, analyze, and describe the blues as an integral part of the American South and the history of the United States.

 In his later years, he felt vigorous enough to play at Dwight D. Eisenhower's inaugural ball in 1953.
 W.C.
 Handy died in 1958.